 Other Names: Alkeran®

-Melphalan is used to treat cancer in patients who are receiving blood or bone marrow transplant.
-This drug is given by mouth or intravenously (IV).
+Melphalan is used to treat cancer in patients who will get a blood or bone marrow transplant.
+This drug is given in the vein (IV).

 - Bladder irritation